k5iogura/mAPe/README.md

 1. absolute path list of images used to infer.
    `absolute path list of jpeg files` such as '5k.txt'

-2. absolute path list of GroundTruth files written as `FmtGT`
+2. absolute path list of GroundTruth files for each images written as `FmtGT`
    `absolute path list of text files` such as 'gt.txt'

 3. absolute path list of inference result files for each images written as `FmtDR`